moncelh/Worthy-care/README.md

 	Donation: its role seems obvious from its name, it holds the data about and the type donation.
-These are the main entities that the system, is based on and then again there are also the composite entities that break the man:many relationship and hold the data from both entities and constraint applied in an attempt to avoid data redundancy.
+These are the main entities that the system, is based on and then again there are also the composite entities that break the many:many relationship and hold the data from both entities and constraint applied in an attempt to avoid data redundancy.

 Composite entities are: